DifferentRegulytoryFoundations/The-World-Country/README.md

 World Reserve Currency (WRC):
-A currency in equilibrium is a debt-issued currency with a limited emission principle, divided into market and non-market liquidity, where non-market liquidity increases in line with GDP growth less inflation.
+A debt currency is a currency whose emission increases at a rate equal to the annual emission rate on the total money supply.

-1. Currency is issued into the market in line with GDP.
+1. The initial emission is carried out in accordance with global GDP.
-2. An equal amount of currency remains with the issuer.
+2. The emission rate is the annual interest rate on the total money supply, based on inflation targets.
+- The policy of redistribution and substitution works as follows: you can inject 20% of the total money supply into the system, of which 10% can be issued as debt and 10% as cash injections.
+Simultaneously, you can withdraw 20% of all money from the system through a general tax on wallets.
+To ensure sufficient funds for debt withdrawal, you can gradually add an amount equal to 10% to the system.
+Then, with proper redistribution, inflation will be zero.
+- The inflation target is 0.2% per annum.
+3. "The general tax is a tax on the wallet for "market liquidity."
+- From each wallet holding currency within "market liquidity," funds can be withdrawn at a percentage determined by the Supreme Council.
-3. The currency is divided into market and non-market liquidity.
+3. The currency is divided into "market liquidity" and "non-market liquidity."
-- Non-market liquidity is divided into debt for the Round Council and non-debt for the Supreme Council.
-- Market liquidity is used in international monetary relations within the market.

-Debt-free: at the disposal of the Supreme Council
-- can be issued for market liquidity
-- can be withdrawn from market liquidity through a universal wallet tax (working with the world reserve and the correlation of price and purchasing power taken into account)
-Debt:
-- At the disposal of the Round Table
-- Issued as a loan at a percentage determined by the Round Council.
+- "Market liquidity" is issued to wallets of all central banks worldwide, based on the GDP of each country, in a blocked form; "market liquidity" is opened once a year at a percentage determined by the Supreme Council.
+"Market liquidity" is used in international monetary relations and does not participate in the currency markets of countries around the world.

 Currency operation: